-To help aspiring Buzz Aldrins and Sally Rides learn about our solar system, the pack leads kids through loads of hands-on science activities.
+To help aspiring Buzz Aldrins and Sally Rides learn about our solar system, the pack leads kids through loads of hands-on outer space activities.

 Students make solar system hats to learn the order of planets from the sun.
 (My kids were CRAZY about this craftivity!)

 Then they review the order with a fun puzzle.